Kituwa: Colonial and early federal period

-During the Anglo-Cherokee War (1758–1761), British forces under general James Grant destroyed the town of Kituwa, because the Cherokee were then allies of the French.
-(England and France were engaged in armed conflict in North America known as the French and Indian War, a part of their Seven Years' War in Europe.)
+During the Anglo-Cherokee War (1758–1761), British forces under general James Grant destroyed the town of Kituwa during the Cherokee-Anglo War, which was caused by the settlers of Virginia killing several Cherokee auxiliaries and selling their scalps.
+(The Cherokee-Anglo War began in late 1759 after approximately four years of increased hostilities due to British failure to meet treaty terms, settler encroachment, and shortages of pay to Cherokee auxiliaries who had fought in the Forbes expedition against Fort Duquesne.)

 Kituwa's survivors migrated westward across the Appalachian Mountains, settling in Mialoquo (Great Island Town) on the lower Little Tennessee River among the Overhill Cherokee.
 A later headman of this group was Dragging Canoe, son of Attakullakulla.
 During and after the American Revolutionary War, when he led his warriors southwest to continue fighting the colonists of Upper East Tennessee, the entire population went with him, including those formerly of Kituwa.

 By 1819 the Cherokee lost control of the Kituwa area after being forced to make treaties and land cessions in this area to the United States.
 In the late 1830s most Cherokee in the Southeast were forcibly removed by the federal government, walking overland on the Trail of Tears to Indian Territory.
 Descendants of those who remained in this area later organized and were federally recognized in 1868 as the Eastern Band of Cherokee, based in Western North Carolina.
 They are the only federally recognized tribe in the state, and one of three Cherokee tribes.
 The other two are in what is now the state of Oklahoma.